xigxog/kubefox/docs/getting_started/tutorials/graphql.md

     ```

----

-## Releasing to prod

-Now we're going to release to prod, but there is a fundamental difference
+Now we're going to release to prod, but before we do, let's discuss some fundamental differences
-between the prod environment and dev environment.
+between the prod environment and the dev environment.
 If we look back at the dev
-environment (open "dev.yaml" in VS Code - you'll fine it in the hack/environments folder
+environment (open `dev.yaml` in VS Code - you'll fine it in the hack/environments folder
 in kubefox-graphql).
 You'll see a releasePolicy defined as type: Testing.

 ```yaml linenums="9" hl_lines="8"